Execute code in parallel on workers of parallel pool

 pool creation, MATLAB executes the block body locally and creates

 Composite objects as necessary.
-You cannot execute an spmd
+You cannot execute an spmd block

-if any worker is busy executing a parfeval
+if any worker is busy executing a parfeval request,

-unless you use spmd(0)
+unless you use spmd(0).

-uses n
+spmd(n), statements, end uses n to

-specify the exact number of MATLAB workers to evaluate statements
+specify the exact number of MATLAB workers to evaluate statements,

-workers are available from the
+provided that n workers are available from the

 parallel pool.
 If there are not enough workers available, an error

-is zero, MATLAB executes the
+is thrown.
+If n is zero, MATLAB executes the

 block body locally and creates Composite objects, the same as if there